 According to Carplus, a national charity promoting responsible car use in the UK, there are currently more than 100,000 members of car clubs using around 2,200 cars.

-As the number of car stations are becoming too numerous to list, and more are being added on a weekly basis, the best way to find the locations of car clubs near you is to use Carplus' interactive UK car club map.
+As the number of car stations is becoming too numerous to list, the best way to find the locations of car clubs near you is to use Carplus' interactive UK car club map.

 The popularity of car clubs has not gone unnoticed by national government – and there is now a debate among policy makers about supporting the roll-out of a national network of schemes.
 According to Dr Brenda Boardman, the director of the Demand Reduction theme of the UKERC: "Car clubs are a successful way of encouraging behavioural shift, as experience in London, Switzerland and the USA has already shown, and there are clear carbon savings that would be made through the setting up of a comprehensive national network."